How Much is an Aircraft Mechanic Salary?

 Latest News & Trends in Aircraft Mechanic Salary

 - Dallas News (Jan.
-31, 2020) – American Airlines’ new contract proposal for mechanics includes 4-18% pay raises, increases in profit-sharing, and increased retirement contributions.
+31, 2020) – American Airlines’ new contract proposal for mechanics includes 4-18% pay raises.
+Additionally, it increases in profit-sharing, and increased retirement contributions.

 - WWLTV (Jan.
-19, 2020) – AAS announces 60 new aviation maintenance jobs at Shreveport airport with average annual salary of $49,600 plus benefits.
+19, 2020) – AAS announces 60 new aviation maintenance jobs at Shreveport airport.
+Furthermore, the average annual salary is reported at $49,600 plus benefits.

 - WMBB (Jan.
-2020) – There is a critical shortage of airframe mechanics nationwide, resulting in increased salaries.
+2020) – There is a critical shortage of airframe mechanics nationwide.
+As a result, there has been an increase in salaries.